Home > Self-Help > Communication > Why People Often Choose Not To Communicate Effectively Today

 Written by Vivian Davis

 Vivian Davis is a trained empathetic Social Work and Applied Behaviour Analysis (ABA) professional, and a forward thinker with lived experience.
 Her unrivalled passion and dedication were well-recognized by her clients and some of her co-workers and the C-level team.
 In 2024, she founded Berelevant Network through sheer grit and determination.
-Vivian is a managing director who wears different hats, specializing in empowerment coaching and developing and overseeing human skills training programs.
+Vivian is a managing director who wears different hats, specializing in empowerment coaching, training and development.
+She is the head of the human skills training programs.

 2 responses to “Why People Often Choose Not To Communicate Effectively Today”